-76. The Jolly Christmas Postman by Allan Ahlberg (ages 5-8)
+76. The Jolly Christmas Postman by Janet and Allan Ahlberg (ages 5-8)

 It’s hard to beat The Grinch Who Stole Christmas as the quintessential Christmas book, but The Jolly Christmas Postman definitely matches it.
-Combining two wonderful things — fairy tales and the magical holiday of Christmas — it’s about a cheerful postman who receives letters from all sorts of people and creatures, including the Big Bad Wolf, a Wicked Witch, and all the King’s men.
+Combining two wonderful things — fairy tale characters and the magic of the Season — it’s about a cheerful postman who receives letters from all sorts of people and creatures, including the Big Bad Wolf, a Wicked Witch, and all the King’s men.
 A must-read in the Christmas season.

 77. Amelia Bedelia by Peggy Parish and Fritz Siebel (ages 5-8)

 When Amelia Bedelia goes to work for the Rogers family, she’s ready to do exactly as they say — and she does!
 But from “drawing” the drapes in a sketchbook to “dressing” the chicken in clothes, her performance doesn’t quiiiite meet the Rogers’ expectations.
 Luckily, all is forgiven when she makes her signature dish: a mouth-watering lemon meringue pie.

 78. Everybody Cooks Rice by Norah Dooley and Peter J. Thornton (ages 5-8)